amrllkmn/noted/README.md

 # NOTED

 This is a Markdown note-taking app, with it's back-end written in Rust.
-Part of the [Coding Challenges](https://codingchallenges.substack.com/p/coding-challenge-35-google-keep)
+It's part of the [Coding Challenges](https://codingchallenges.substack.com/p/coding-challenge-35-google-keep)

 ## How to run